-Experience a different side of the city and explore London as everyone gathers to celebrate Christmas Day.
+Explore London as everyone gathers to celebrate Christmas Day and experience a different side of the city.
 Wander the peaceful streets adorned with shimmering Christmas lights, enjoy a festive meal or a pint at one of London’s restaurants and pubs, or take a festive tour of London on this very magical day.

 Take a look below for ideas on what to do in London on Christmas Day.

-- Hire a Santander Cycle and explore Central London with plenty of festive decorations and much less traffic around.
+- Hire a Santander Cycle and take a ride beneath the festive decorations of Central London with much less traffic around.

-- With thousands of Christmas calories consumed, walking might be your best bet.
-You’ll have London’s beautiful architecture, street art and Christmas lights largely to yourself, and walking is the best way to experience it.
+- With thousands of Christmas calories consumed, walking might be your best bet and you’ll have London’s beautiful architecture, street art and Christmas lights largely to yourself.

 - There are also a few taxis and mini-cabs available for hire.